 Below you'll find an overview of what to expect from the transfer credit process.
 If you have additional questions, please do not hesitate to contact the Office of Admission for the campus you are interested in attending.
-Our advisers are available to you throughout the transfer process to ensure a smooth transition to Pace.
-For the University Catalog and related transfer information, please click here.
+Our advisors are available to you throughout the transfer process to ensure a smooth transition to Pace.

 Which of my courses will transfer?

-Try our new Transfer Credit Equivalencies web application!
-If you do not see your course(s) listed in the Transfer Credit Equivalencies database, our faculty will evaluate it based on the process described below.
+Try our new Transfer Credit Evaluator!
+If you do not see your course(s) listed in the Transfer Credit Evaluator, our faculty will evaluate it based on the process described below.

 Pace University's criteria for transferrable credits are as follows: